Ajatt-Tools/mpvacious/README.md

 ## Configuration

 Configuration file is located at ```~/.config/mpv/script-opts/subs2srs.conf``` and should be created by the user.
+If a parameter is not specified in the config file, the default value will be used.

 Example configuration file:
 ```